Start9Labs/mempool-startos/instructions.md

-# Wrapper for Mempool
+# Wrapper for mempool.space

-[mempool](http://mempool.space/) is a fully featured visualizer, explorer, and API service for the Bitcoin mempool, with a focus on the emerging transaction fee market to help our transition into a multi-layer ecosystem
+`mempool.space` is a simple, minimal project to serve as a template for creating an app for the Embassy.

 ## Dependencies